 We’re looking at the effects of deforestation on tea production.
 Forests are critical in making sure rainfall patterns remain stable, and that water catchment areas are protected.
-This is essential for tea plants, which require regular rainfall to produce their best leaves.
+This is essential for tea bushes, which require regular rainfall to produce their best leaves.
 Our Unilever Tea Tanzania (UTT) and Unilever Tea Kenya’s (UTK) Biodiversity Action Plan places a high priority on planting and maintaining trees.
 To date over 1.45 million trees have been planted across the UTT and UTK estates, and 30,000 indigenous trees have been donated to local communities and institutions to help improve biodiversity and conserve water resources.

 We’re also involved in a project to protect the South West Mau forest in Kenya.
 Deforestation in this area is contributing to water shortages and drought, impacting Kenyan tea production.
-To combat this, we’re involved in the Sustainable Trade Initiative’s ‘Sustainable Landscapes Initiative’ to stop and reverse deforestation.
+To combat this, we’re involved in the Dutch Sustainable Trade Initiative’s ‘Sustainable Landscapes Initiative’ to stop and reverse deforestation.
 To date, 250 hectares of forest have been rehabilitated.
 As part of this, work is underway to provide local cattle herds with alternative fodder to reduce the pressure on the forest.

 We have also committed financial and technical resources towards rehabilitating two water springs within the area: Susumwet and Kipyieta.
 The springs have been drying up, increasing the risk of conflict among different stakeholders in the area.
 We have already restored the riverbank areas by planting indigenous trees, fencing off the spring area and providing watering points for the animals.